-A metropolis with about 4 million people, located in the largest province of Canada, Québec.
+A metropolis with about 4,3 million people, located in the largest province of Canada, Québec.
 Strategically located on the fleuve St-Laurent, it’s a 90-minute flight from Toronto and New York and less than an hour’s drive from the U.S. border.
-It gives direct access to nearly 500 million consumers through the North American Free Trade Agreement (NAFTA).
+It gives direct access to nearly 500 million consumers through the The Canada-United States-Mexico Agreement (CUSMA).

 So there you have it, Greater Montréal at a glance: a metropolis that has the power to propel you forward for your studies and after graduation.

 A veritable conduit between Europe and North America, Greater Montréal provides fast access to several major American and Canadian metropolitan areas such as:

 A Rich Territory

 Choosing Greater Montréal as a place of studies or residence means taking advantage of a metropolitan region that is driven by economic vitality and cultural diversity that go well beyond the limits of the Island of Montreal.

 The Communauté métropolitaine de Montréal (CMM), commonly known as “Greater Montréal”, covers over 4 000 km2 and includes 82 local municipalities, including the cities of Laval and Longueuil, as well as the entire network of cities on the South Shore and on the North Shore of Montréal.

 Greater Montréal is one of North America’s most important urban centres .
 Peaceful and safe, Québec’s metropolis owes its vitality to a lively and vibrant neighbourhood life, where everyone feels they have their place: creative people, students, professionals and, of course, families.